Student Reimbursement Process

 - Proof of payment is required.
 The university requires this to ensure that we are reimbursing the person who actually paid for the meal.
-Also, if your tip is hand-written in on the receipt, you will still need to provide proof of payment to confirm the total paid.
-If your receipt has all expenses includes all expenses (including tip), your name, and last four digits of your credit card printed on your submitted receipt, that counts for proof of payment.
+Additionally, if your tip is hand-written in on the receipt, you will still need to provide proof of payment to confirm the total paid (bank statement).
+If your receipt has all expenses (including tip), your name, and the last four digits of your credit card printed on it, that counts for proof of payment.
 Otherwise, a copy of this transaction from your credit card website will also work (please make sure your home address and all but the last 4 digits of your credit card number are blacked out).

 - The lunch reimbursement limit is currently $45 per person, including tax and tip.
 This is usually not a problem for the speaker lunches, but please do keep this limit in mind.